 Optimising Governance and Processes of Internationalisation

-The project “HRK ADVANCE Optimising Governance and Processes of Internationalisation” is designed to enhance the internationalisation of German universities and push for innovation in essential fields of action.
-It focuses on specific organisational and legal questions regarding international cooperation on an institutional and systemic level.
-The project is funded by the Federal Ministry of Education and Research (BMBF) and runs until the end of 2024.
+The project “HRK ADVANCE Optimising Governance and Processes of Internationalisation” was designed to enhance the internationalisation of German universities and push for innovation in essential fields of action.
+It focused on specific organisational and legal questions regarding international cooperation on an institutional and systemic level.
+The project was funded 3.5 years by the Federal Ministry of Education and Research (BMBF).

 The project ...

-• commissions external (legal) expertise regarding specific topics, based on which expert groups devise and compile assistance manuals;
+• commissioned external (legal) expertise regarding specific topics, based on which expert groups devise and compile assistance manuals;

-• guided by quality control measures complements the manuals with best practice examples;
+• guided by quality control measures complemented the manuals with best practice examples;

-• disseminates the results through a series of workshops and thematic conferences to an interested academic audience.
+• disseminated the results through a series of workshops and thematic conferences to an interested academic audience;

 Goal